SUPPLIER PERFORMANCE - Key to supply chain success

 Companies should have a strategy that tells how it will outperform the competition in terms of customers, products or services.
 Having a strategy for performance analysis helps position where the business will be long term.
 Strategic sourcing and supplier management (SSSM), as a component of supply chain and operational effectiveness, should be an integral element of that strategy.
 The firm should perform this differently and better than competitors.
 This approach can create competitive advantage and be sustainable.

 Depending upon your practices and history with suppliers, implementing SSSM will take time.
 The program should start "small" and grow.

 The benefits to customer service, reduced inventory, warehouse productivity and other areas can be dramatic and significant.
 It complements sales and operations planning (S&OP).
 SSSM and supplier performance are required for and should be implemented into Lean because

 Conclusion.
-Firms that do not have a procurement strategy, firms that overemphasize price without regard to performance, firms that do not manage supplier performance, are hoisted by their own petard.
+Firms that do not have a procurement strategy, firms that overemphasize price without regard to performance, and firms that do not use supplier performance analysis are hoisted by their own petard.
 They create unnecessary customers, sales, operations and inventory problems.